MiniZinc/libminizinc/docs/en/mzn_search.rst

   search_ann = int_search(q, first_fail, indomain_median);
   search_ann = int_search(q, input_order, indomain_random);

-The first just tries the queens in order setting them to the minimum value, the second tries the queens variables in order, but sets them to their median value, the third tries the queen variable with smallest domain and sets it to the minimum value, and the final strategy tries the queens variable with smallest domain setting it to its median value.
+The first just tries the queens in order, setting them to the minimum value, the second tries the queens variables in order, but sets them to their median value, the third tries the queen variable with smallest domain and sets it to the minimum value, the fourth strategy tries the queens variable with smallest domain, setting it to its median value, anbd the last strategy tries the queens in order, setting them to a random value in the domain.

 Different search strategies can make a significant difference in how easy it is to find solutions.